Jean accuses Kenney camp of cheating, breaking the law in leadership vote

 The last leadership showdown between Kenney and Jean was still being investigated by the RCMP Wednesday, a contest that attracted tens of thousands of dollars in fines.

-"Ultimately this is about a severe lack of trust between UCP members and Party Executive/Premier," political scientist Duane Bratt tweeted.
+"It's not about the rules of the review, it's about a lack of trust that UCP Members have with the executive and the premier office," political scientist Duane Bratt told CTV News Edmonton.

 RED DEER VOTE CANCELLED, BALLOTS TO BE MAILED